-You walk through the lanes of old cities and you cannot miss the street food.
+You walk through the lanes of the old city and you cannot miss the street food.
 If you are like me, you can live on street food alone.
-It has a magic that stays on your tongue and heart.
+It has magic that stays on your tongue and heart.
 There is no better place to bond with your old friends over the street food you grew up on.
-So, this time in Pune, I not just walked the streets of Old Pune to discover the Peshwa Heritage of Pune with a college time friend.
-We not just savored the street food in Pune but also the traditional Maharashtrian Thali at Pune.
+So, this time in Pune, I not just walked the streets of the old city to discover the Peshwa Heritage with a college-time friend.
+We not just savored the street food in Pune but also the traditional Maharashtrian Thali.

-You will see a lot of shops selling street food or rather fast food in Pune, like Sabudana Khichadi, Sabudana Vada, Wada Pav, Misal Pav, Kanda Pohe, Upit.
+You will see a lot of shops selling street food or rather fast food, like Sabudana Khichadi, Sabudana Vada, Wada Pav, Misal Pav, Kanda Pohe, and Upit.
 Yes, all traditionally Maharashtrian things.

 Stop often to taste each of them.

 Do not forget to finish these with tangy Kairi Panna.

 The small tea shops often referred to as Amrutulaya shops give you the desi chai.
 Now, what is distinctive in the city is the shining golden-colored tea kettle instead of the usual Aluminium one used in the rest of India.

 I saw this shining golden tea kettle in at least 20 different shops and in the hands of the young boys running around to serve Chai.

 Masala Fruits – Favorite Street Food in Pune

 On the streets of the Wadas of Pune, you would see fresh fruits laced with red-hot masala.
 This includes raw Mango or Kairi, slices of gooseberry or Amla, and Red Tamarind or Meethi Imli.
 All these tangy fruits are a treat to nibble on – to keep teasing your tongue with the generous mix of fruit juice and masala on top of it.